Disconnecting or Restoring Your Service

 - We've identified a hazardous situation or condition.

 Restoring electrical service after identified hazards

 In the case of a temporary service request, we'll allow an affidavit and appropriate temporary service connection.

-Otter Tail Power Company is responsible for inspecting the wiring in the meter socket.
+We are responsible for inspecting the wiring in your meter socket.
 Installation will not be energized until an authorized employee has checked and approved the connections.
 We'll refuse to install a meter or complete the service requirements if we find violations of electrical codes or hazardous conditions.